-Between January 1935 and June 1936, Roosevelt's New Deal was challenged in twelve crucial cases.
-McReynolds was the only one of the nine Justices to vote against the administration in every case.
-180 He wrote 146 dissents after 1932, compared to only 164 in his first of Roosevelt's appointees, Hugo L. Black.
+The Court-packing plan failed, but Roosevelt got his way.
+In 1937, Justice Van Devanter left the Court and was replaced by the first of Roosevelt's appointees, Hugo L. Black.
 The politics of the Court started to change and not in McReynolds' favor.
-Sutherland left in 1938, and Butler in 1939, leaving McReynolds the only survivor of the Four Horsemen.
-190 By the time he left the Bench two years later, he held the record for the number of dissents recorded by a single Justice.
-191
+Sutherland left in 1938, and Butler in 1939, leaving McReynolds the only survivor of the Four Horsemen.190 By the time he left the Bench two years later, he held the record for the number of dissents recorded by a single Justice.191